CalumRaine/Grain/README.md

 file myFile("example.txt", ".")
 ```

 The delimiter is optional.
 If no delimiter is provided (`file newFile("example.txt")`), a newline delimiter is used by default.
 If an empty delimiter is provided (`file another("example.txt", "")`), the file is parsed character-by-character.
+If the delimiter does not occur in the file, the entire file is loaded into memory.

 Redefining a `file` segment with the same name is allowed.
 The new filename and delimiter will be updated and used from thereon.
 Providing the same filename in the redefinition is the equivalent of reopening the file and rescanning from the beginning.